Ironclad Industries - Corporate Headquarters

 Ironclad doesn't call them "security."
 They call them "Enforcers."
 Volkov commands 400,000 of them—the largest private military in the Sprawl.
 Where Nexus has Shade Division for deniable ops, Ironclad has battalions of armored troops who announce themselves with overwhelming force.

-Former Russian military, defected during the Merger Years.
+Former Russian military, defected during the Merger Years when national armies became corporate assets.
 Rose through Ironclad's security ranks by being reliably brutal.
 He's not creative, but when Ironclad wants something protected or destroyed, Volkov gets it done.

 Products & Services